150 thousand dirhams in compensation for a worker who suffered a broken nose

 The Abu Dhabi Court for Family and Civil and Administrative Claims obligated a company to pay a worker an amount of 150,000 dirhams in compensation for falling from a height while performing his work and sustaining comminuted fractures in the nasal bone, as a result of the company’s negligence in providing precautions and security means.

-In detail, an (Arab) worker filed a lawsuit requesting to oblige the company in which he works to pay him 200 thousand dirhams of material and moral compensation with obligating it to pay fees and expenses and in return for attorney’s fees, noting that during his work he had a fall accident due to the company’s mistake in not providing precautions and means of security.
-The accident sustained a permanent disability, and the company was convicted under a penal verdict.
+In detail, an (Arab) worker filed a lawsuit in which he demanded to oblige the company in which he works to pay him 200 thousand dirhams as material and moral compensation, obligating it to pay fees and expenses and in return for attorney’s fees, noting that during his work he had a fall accident due to the company’s mistake in not providing precautions and security means.
+As a result of the accident, he sustained a permanent disability, and the company was convicted under a penal verdict.

-The worker explained that the company, after it became clear to it, that he was unable to complete his job duties in full, as a result of the injuries he sustained, dismissed him from work, which resulted in material and moral damages to him, which prompted him to file his current lawsuit and attached a copy of a penal judgment and copies of medical reports.
+The worker explained that the company, after it became clear to it, that he was unable to complete his job duties in full, as a result of the injuries he suffered, dismissed him from work, which resulted in material and moral damages to him, which prompted him to file his present lawsuit, and attached a copy of a penal judgment and pictures of reports medical.

-While the report of the forensic doctor delegated by the court showed that the injuries sustained by the worker were of a traumatic nature resulting from hitting a hard, satisfied object; It agrees that it was caused by the incident of the fall that he was exposed to, indicating that the plaintiff’s condition has stabilized and has become of a definitive nature and is represented in the limited field of vision up to the eye, which constitutes a permanent disability and a disability of 5% of the benefit of sight, and his exposure to comminuted fractures in the nasal bone that led To difficulty breathing from the right nostril, which constitutes a permanent disability 10% of its original nature.
+While the report of the forensic doctor delegated by the court showed that the injuries sustained by the worker were of a traumatic nature resulting from hitting a hard, satisfied object; It agrees that it was caused by the incident of the fall that he was exposed to, noting that the plaintiff’s condition has stabilized and has become of a definitive nature and recipe, which is limited in the higher field of vision of the eye, which constitutes a permanent disability and a deficit of 5% of the benefit of sight, and his exposure to comminuted fractures in the nasal bone that led To difficulty breathing from the right nostril, which constitutes a permanent disability 10% of its original nature.

 Follow our latest local and sports news and the latest political and economic developments via Google news